SensehacK/dev-cheatsheet/git.md

 > \$ git config user.email kautilyasave@gmail.com

-Option 2: Edit config file directly
+### Option 2: Edit config file directly

 Your other option is to edit the repo config file directly.
 With a default Git clone, it's usually the .git/config file in your repo's root folder.
 Just open that file in an editor and starting adding your settings, or invoke an editor for it at the command line using git config --edit.

-git stash
+## Git Stash Commands

+Git stash commands comes in handy when needed to pull other branches & the other branch codebase has conflicts with your own branch.
+This stash utility saves a local copy of your working branch & pulls the new branch & then you can override your local branch with the incoming branch.

 > \$ git stash
 > \$ git pull --rebase